 DMLS might be the top contender in the low-volume, end-use part contest, but SLS comes in a close second.
 From a technology perspective, it is quite similar to DMLS.
 Both use a laser to fuse layers of material in a powder bed.
 Plastic is less energy-intensive to melt than is metal, so support structures are not required with SLS.
 This makes it easier to use the entire volume of the build chamber, thus simplifying part setup and post-processing, and therefore reducing costs.
 SLS is limited to plastics from the nylon family, although glass and fibre-filled materials are also available.
 Unlike DMLS, SLS is offered in only one resolution in a layer thickness of 0.004 inches.

 Many customers opt for unfilled nylon where more “give” is needed in the finished part—the seat back to a chair, for example—whereas filled material is a better choice in gears, pulleys, and other mechanical applications.
 Nylon can be sterilized via autoclaving, so it’s often used for medical parts such as instrument handles and device cases, but it’s also “hydroscopic” (absorbs water) and slightly porous, making it less applicable in very wet conditions.

 Plastic warps, and nylon is no exception.
-The same design practices that increase stability and accuracy in injection-molded parts—uniform wall thicknesses, ribbing on large flat areas, etc.—also improve quality in those made with SLS.
-Nylon is widely used for injection-molded parts so SLS is an excellent interim solution for those customers waiting on delivery of a production tool, or where investment in such a tool doesn’t make sense.
+The same design practices that increase stability and accuracy in injection-moulded parts—uniform wall thicknesses, ribbing on large flat areas, etc.—also improve quality in those made with SLS.
+Nylon is widely used for injection-moulded parts so SLS is an excellent interim solution for those customers waiting on delivery of a production tool, or where investment in such a tool doesn’t make sense.